Gengtoto

 And nothing about the fireplace design makes nice with any ordinary home automation ecosystem.
 Everything is tied to a nasty proprietary remote control which you can see here:

-It turns out that no matter what brand of high-end built-in gas-fired fireplace you might choose (and there are a dozen brands of such fireplaces, all costing many thousands of dollars), every fireplace maker uses a gas controller and remote control solution from a single company in Italy called SIT S.p.A (company web site).
+It turns out that no matter what brand of high-end built-in gas-fired fireplace you might choose (and there are a dozen brands of such fireplaces, all costing many thousands of dollars), every fireplace maker uses a gas controller and remote control solution from a company in Italy called SIT S.p.A.
 This is one of those niche-market areas, I guess, where there is no profit potential for any second or third company to engineer a competing controller and remote control solution.
 So there is exactly one company that you are forced to go to if you want to manufacture built-in fireplaces like this.
 And that one company is SIT.
-Twenty or thirty years ago they designed this gas controller and remote control solution, and they did the approvals to get it CSA-approved (the gas safety trade association, Wikipedia article) and to work out that it can comply with every building code in the world.
+Twenty or thirty years ago they designed this gas controller and remote control solution, and they did the approvals to get it CSA-approved (the gas safety trade association) and to work out that it can comply with every building code in the world.
 Having accomplished all this, SIT leaned back and decided never to spend another penny on improvements or enhancements.
-(The sole exception being the apparently unsuccessful attempt to connect the controller to wifi, discussed below.)
 And they realized they could charge almost whatever they like because no other company is ever going to decide to try to enter this niche market.
-In case you wondered, the replacement parts are very expensive.
+The replacement parts are very expensive.

 This remote control is even more evil than that.
 This remote control has situations where any particular button has different meanings based on whether you have or have not pressed certain other buttons recently, and how many times you pressed those other buttons.